BlockchainCommons/Provenance/WHITEPAPER.md

 Heartbeat marks also make forgery detectable for marks that claim to be produced later than the next heartbeat mark to appear.
 Any forged mark claiming to be published in the future would have to be positioned after the heartbeat mark for that period.
 Even if the attacker breaks a single key, the next heartbeat mark to appear would repudiate the forgery.

-Adding a heartbeat of blank marks to the provenance sequence provides a stronger temporal structure and an additional layer of security against forgeries.
+Adding a heartbeat of blank marks to the provenance mark sequence provides a stronger temporal structure and an additional layer of security against forgeries.
 This extension underscores the versatility and adaptability of our provenance marking system to address the complex demands of establishing and verifying provenance.

 ## Strengths, Weaknesses, and Implications